 |Peroxide Value||Not more than 10meq/kg||Not more than 10meq/kg|

 Proposed Standards for BORNEO TALLOW/ ILLIPE BUTTER

 Borneo tallow/ Illipe butter is a fat that is obtained by pressing and extracting from Illipe seeds (Shorea stenoptera).
-Illipe butter must not have an admixture with other oils and fats and must be free from adulterants, rancidity, suspended or any foreign matter, separated water, added colouring or flavouring substance, or mineral oil.
+Illipe butter must not have an admixture with other oils and fats and must be free from adulterants, rancidity, suspended or any foreign matter separated water, added coloring or flavoring substance, or mineral oil.
 It shall be clear on melting.